 Questionable build quality

 Why you can trust Laptop Mag Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Just because you can't spring for a premium laptop that costs thousands of dollars doesn't mean you should settle for less.
-Let me introduce you to the Acer Aspire 5: A budget laptop that offers strong Intel Core i3 performance, a bright 15.6-inch display and long battery life -- all for an affordable $399.
+Let me introduce you to the Acer Aspire 5: One of the best laptops under $500 that offers strong Intel Core i3 performance, a bright 15.6-inch display and long battery life -- all for an affordable $399.
 The Aspire 5 does have its flaws, including an underperforming graphics card and slightly questionable build quality.
 However, if you're looking to buy a laptop on the cheap, the Aspire 5 is one of the best laptops in its price range.

 I tested the starting model of the Aspire 5, which runs for $399 and comes outfitted with an Intel Core i3-8145U processor, 4GB of RAM and a 128GB SSD.
 The midtier model costs $529 and bumps you up to a Core i5-8265U CPU, 8GB of RAM and a 256GB SSD.

 If you want to max this baby out, you'll get a Core i7-8565U processor, 12GB of RAM, a 512GB SSD and an Nvidia GeForce MX250 with 2GB of VRAM -- all for $849.